QL-Win/QuickLook/.github/ISSUE_TEMPLATE/bug_report.md

 **Desktop (please complete the following information):**
  - OS Version: [e.g. Windows 10 1803]
- - QuickLook Version: [e.g. 0.3.3 from Windows Store]
+ - QuickLook Version: [e.g. 4.0.2 from Microsoft Store or from MSI installer]

 **Screenshots and Exception Log**
 If applicable, add screenshots and logs to help explain your problem.
 The log file is located in [one of several locations](https://github.com/QL-Win/QuickLook/wiki/Differences-Between-Distributions#user-data-location).